Harbec endeavors to be a sustainable company

 In 2002, HARBEC installed a wind turbine to provide a clean, sustainable and renewable energy source: wind (which, in Upstate NY, is in abundant supply).
-This enables HARBEC to produce about 25% of its current electrical needs from a renewable energy source.
+In 2010, HARBEC installed a second (850 kW) wind turbine.
+Combined, these enable HARBEC to produce about 60% of its current electrical needs from a renewable energy source.

 Utility Connection to Green Power

-All of the electricity HARBEC purchases from the utility is green power
+100% of the electricity HARBEC purchases from the utility is green power.

 Our future: 100% green power

 HARBEC is currently undertaking a test to convert two of our turbines from natural gas to liquid fuel.
 Given that bio-diesel is a renewable fuel that is the result of photosynthesis, this would be a “net zero” environmental contribution.
 As such, it may lead us to 100% green power with a small additional investment.

 At the heart of HARBEC is one key question that should be posed to all manufacturers: Why use metals when you don’t have to?
 If you haven’t converted to plastic yet, please speak to us.
 We can help